IntelSmartEdge/docs/components/telemetry/telemetry.md

   ![Grafana login](images/grafana_login_page.png)

-### Check the collected of metrics in Prometheus using Grafana
+### Check the collection of metrics in Prometheus using Grafana

 Requirements: